cocotb/cocotb/docs/source/glossary.rst

       See also the :term:`Python glossary <python:coroutine>`.

    task
-      A :term:`coroutine` that can be run concurren to other tasks.
+      A :term:`coroutine` that can be run concurrently to other tasks.

    trigger
       An :term:`awaitable` object which when :keyword:`awaited <await>` will block the current :term:`task` until its condition is met.